 My Superpower is a regular guest column on the Skiffy and Fanty blog where authors and creators tell us about one weird skill, neat trick, highly specialized cybernetic upgrade, or other superpower they have, and how it helped (or hindered!) their creative process as they built their project.
-Today we welcome Adrian Reynolds to talk about how the power of selective stupidity relates to White Lily, an upcoming SF short film.
+Today we welcome our own Michael R. Underwood (aka Mike) to talk about how the power of growing up in a game store applies to Attack the Geek.

 When I was about 12, my family packed up and moved from New Jersey to Indiana.
 My little sister was less than a year old, and the two of us sat in the back seat as my family drove us the 750-ish miles.
 This meant that I did a lot of the minor childcare during the drive, and that when we arrived in Bloomington, we stopped in the city square to get lunch, but first, they gave me a few dollars as a reward for my good work and let me loose on the game store.
 Continue reading →

 That’s right.
 To celebrate our 200th episode, we’re going to record it LIVE on Google+/YouTube.
 That means you’ll get to listen to and/or watch us act like crazy people for several hours, which we all know will be a lot of fun, right?

 When and where?
 Monday, April 21st at 6:30-8:30 PM EST (we will post here and Tweet a link to the YouTube stream as soon as it goes live; the time is arbitrary and may be slightly short or slightly longer depending on need)

 What should you expect?
 Celebrating 200 episodes, a world sf discussion, and a trivia game!

 What can you do?
 You can watch the live episode, for one.
 And you can share the news!
 You can also submit trivia questions via this form (please read it before submitting)